zugmana/xnat-access/README.md

 You can now either search subjects by id or download all subjects from a certain date.

 To see all options type xnat-tools -h

+If you don't have a .netrc you will be prompted to use your password.